 Merck plans to combine the two companies' most promising drugs to produce a faster, more effective cure for hepatitis C, the nation's leading cause of liver cancer and liver transplants.
 Idenix currently has three hepatitis C drugs in clinical development at the company's Cambridge, Massachusetts headquarters.
 Merck already markets three hepatitis C medications: Victrelis, PegIntron and Rebetol.

 "Idenix has established a promising portfolio of hepatitis C candidates based on its expertise in nucleoside/nucleotide chemistry and prodrug technologies," Dr. Roger Perlmutter, president of Merck Research Laboratories, said in a statement.
 "Idenix's investigational hepatitis C candidates complement our promising therapies in development and will help advance our work to develop a highly effective, once-daily, all oral, ribavirin-free, pan-genotypic regime that has a duration of treatment as short as possible for millions of patients in need around the world."

-Jim Modlin led the Hughes Hubbard team, which included David Schwartz, Andy Braiterman, Alex Anderson, Bill Kolasky, Alain Vincent, Nadine Voisin, Stefan Naumann, Cyrille Gaucher, Juli Thorstenn, Justin Greenbaum, Christine Lamsvelt, Erin DeCecchis and Anne Blamart.
+Jim Modlin led the Hughes Hubbard team, which included David Schwartz, Andy Braiterman, Bill Kolasky, Alain Vincent, Nadine Voisin, Stefan Naumann, Cyrille Gaucher, Juli Thorstenn, Justin Greenbaum, Christine Lamsvelt, Erin DeCecchis and Anne Blamart.

 The sale triggered a flurry of headlines in the U.S. and France, including in The New York Times, The Wall Street Journal, USA Today, The Washington Post, The American Lawyer, Les Echos and Le Monde.
 The American Lawyer noted in its report that Hughes Hubbard has long defended Merck in product liability litigation involving various products, including osteoporosis drug Fosamax.